lxcxuebao/mecheye_cpp_interface/README.md

 Then VS will generate an exe file, usually **.\build\Debug\MechEye_OpenInterface.exe**.

-Run this program and you will some pictures and point cloud captured by your camera under **D:/test/**.
+Run this program and it will capture pictures and point clouds in the folder **D:/test/**.

 ## Project hierarchy